zhijinl/nvflare-course/README.md

 This course contains multiple examples that we will walkthrough and run together.
-It is helpful to have experiences in machine learning / deep learning libraries such as `numpy`, `pytorch`, but these are not mandatory, as we will only us basic APIs of these SDKs.
+It is helpful to have experiences in machine learning / deep learning libraries such as `numpy`, `pytorch`, but these are not mandatory, as we will only use basic APIs of these SDKs.
 Regarding hardware, most of the examples can be run on NVIDIA T4 or equivalent GPUs, or even in CPU-only environment.
 Having more powerful GPUs could help accelerate the compute for some of the examples in this course.